ScreenLife-Capture-Team/app/readme.md

 # ScreenLife Capture Android App

+# Dev branch notes:

+This branch (development) is for beta testing of new changes.
+Only merge with main when confirmed stable

+### Changelog

+- Sep 15: Added notice screens when user intentionally pause/resume recording
+- Nov 16: Updated gradle for SDK 32 (Android 12), fixed issue with intent passing for android 12

 This repo contains the Android Application used in the ScreenLife Capture study.
 The application allows participants to record and upload screenshots taken every X number of seconds.
 The general layout of the code is explained below.

 ### Activities